mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 ----------------------------------------

 - Keep an eye out for reduction logic creeping into your MVP code
-- If your GUI is making decisions about data (beyond where is it), move it to an alg.
+- Any decisions the GUI makes about data (beyond browsing to it), goes into an alg.

 Any steps performed outside of the algorithm disappear from the workspace history.
 This breaks the reproducibility of data since running a script skirts around any code in your model.

-- Keeping workflow separate, so the GUI should becomes a way to run a workflow
+- Keep the workflow separate, the GUI should become a way to run a workflow
 - Run your workflow algorithm from the GUI, then re-run it as a script

 Imagine your GUI could be swapped for a CLI for users, would it still work on the back-end?